sitevision/envision/docs/components/form.md

    </div>
 </div>
 {% endexample %}
-Related elements (radio buttons and checkboxes in this example) should have a `role="radiogroup"` / `role="group"` applied to its container to indicate group membership of the contained elements.

-The `aria-labelledby` is used to reference the `ID` of the text that labels the group.

 ## Horizontal ##

+To create a horizontal form (horizontally align labels with input), apply modifier `.sv-form--horizontal` to the form wrapper.
+The label of the element takes up 20% of the width and the `.sv-form-element__control` uses the remaining width.

 {% example html %}
 <div class="sv-form sv-form--horizontal">
    <div class="sv-form-element">